asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Reference/Chunk Metadata Reference.md

 - Headers with level greater than the contextual level (deeper than root section)
 - Headers with the same level as the contextual level but different text (siblings of root, not root itself)

-This design ensures that all chunks within a section (e.g., SDE 12) have the same `header_path`, while still capturing the local section structure within the chunk.
+This design ensures that all chunks within a section (e.g., DEV-4) have the same `header_path`, while still capturing the local section structure within the chunk.

 **Section sources**
 - [types.py](file://markdown_chunker_v2/types.py#L119-L127)